 Located along the meandering Suwannee River, Fanning Springs is an inviting source of cool, clear crisp water that has attracted people for thousands of years.

-Fanning Springs now produces around 65 million gallons of water daily, making it a second magnitude spring.
+Fanning Springs produces 65 million gallons of water daily, making it a second-magnitude spring.
 Historically, Fanning Spring was a first-magnitude springs as recently as the 1990s.
-The springs not only offer the perfect 72 degrees water to cool down on hot Florida days, it also offers an abundance of underwater wildlife to view such as musk turtles, bass, mullet, freshwater flounder, bowfin and manatees during the colder days, just to name a few.
+The springs not only offer the perfect 72 degree water to cool down on hot Florida days, it also offers an abundance of underwater wildlife to view such as musk turtles, bass, mullet, freshwater flounder, bowfin, and manatees during the colder days, just to name a few.

-Visitors can enter the park by boat from the Suwannee River or by vehicle from US HWY 19.
+Visitors can enter the park by boat from the Suwannee River or by vehicle from U.S. Highway 19.

-We offer an ADA chairlift for anyone who needs assistance into the spring, contact the ranger station at (352) 463-3420 for more information.
+We offer an ADA chairlift for anyone who needs assistance into the spring.
+Contact the ranger station at 352-463-3420 for information.

 Plan Your Visit